 Please follow the marked trails at all times and do not walk out of their limits.

-Please do not buy souvenirs of objects made from native Galapagos products, especially black coral, sea lion’s teeth and Galapagos tortoise shell.
+Please do not buy souvenirs of objects made from native Galapagos products, especially black coral, sea lion’s teeth, and Galapagos tortoise shells.

 Do not smoke on the islands.

-Drones and underwater propulsion vehicles are prohibited without a special permit.
+Drones and underwater propulsion vehicles are not allowed without a special permit.